KnobMixer/KnobMixer/README.md

 </tr>
 </table>

 *Can't remap your knob?
-Enable Hardware Knob in Settings → 1-Knob Mode.*
+Enable Hardware Knob in Settings → 1-Knob Mode.
+Only set a hotkey for the cycle key (The vol-,vol+, mute should be disabled in next update)*

 💡 In Multiple Knobs mode, set the music knob click to Play/Pause in your keyboard software.
 It will pause the song instead of muting the audio.